MattBzowyckyj/Evolution-of-The-Universe/README.md

 ### The Evolution of Stars
-##Average
 <img align="right" src="Hertzsprung-Russel_Diagram.png">
 Stars come in all shapes and sizes.
-In the beginning, a star is usually smaller and bluer.
+An average star life begins with it being smaller and bluer.
 The more massive a star is, the more energy it contains and the higher temperature it has.
-As stars grow older, they begin to grow in size and turn more yellow.
-The star
+As the star becomes older, it begins to grow in size and turn more yellow.
+The star is no longer as massive, and it begins to cool.
+The older the star becomes, the redder and cooler it becomes.
+It will also increase in diameter.
+Eventually, the star will start to run out of energy, and once it starts creating iron, the force of gravity pulling inward becomes greater than the star's force repelling outward.
+The
 ## The Evolution of Galaxies

   The two main types of galaxies we see in the universe are the more disorganized, spherical elliptical galaxies and the more organized, star forming disk-like galaxies.
 There is a larger diversity of disk-like galaxies since these galaxies can have differing amounts of arms, or different center shapes like bars.